 Bacon Cheddar Savory Waffles

-While I definitely enjoy a sweet waffle with butter and maple syrup, I like savory waffles even better.
-These Bacon Cheddar Scallion waffles are my go-to, and they’re by a brilliant chef by the name of Josh Capon.
+While I definitely enjoy classic sweet crispy waffles with butter and maple syrup, I’ve decided that I like savory waffles even better.
+These Bacon Cheddar waffles have become one of my go-to recipes for brunch, and they’re by a brilliant chef by the name of Josh Capon.

 If you don’t know Chef Capon, he’s known for some excellent restaurants here in NYC, for winning the NYCWFF Burger Bash a few times, and you may have seen him guest judging on Food Network’s Chopped before.

-When I first made these waffles, I was startled to see how much butter is in the recipe.
+When I first made these savory waffles, I was startled to see how much butter is in the recipe.
 But, I’ve never felt compelled to try cutting down the butter to see what happens.
 They’re so good I don’t want to mess with them, and if you’re going for low-fat waffles anyway, this is not where you want to do it.